AminNasiri63/LLM/README.md

-# LLM-Learning
+# LLM-Learning Repository
-This repository contains a collection of projects and experiments developed while learning about large language models (LLMs).
-It includes hands-on implementations using Hugging Face Transformers, covering topics such as:
+This repository contains a collection of projects and experiments developed while learning about **large language models (LLMs)**.
+It includes hands-on implementations using **Hugging Face Transformers**, covering topics such as:
 * Prompt engineering
 * In-context learning (zero-shot, one-shot, few-shot)